instructlab/instructlab/docs/gpu-acceleration.md

 ## Training

-`lab train` has experimental support for GPU acceleration on Linux.
-It requires a PyTorch build for your GPU.
-Follow the previous instruction how to install and configure PyTorch for your GPU.
-You also need a recent GPU with sufficient memory.
-Training requires about 17 GiB of GPU memory.
-NVidia CUDA is able to use shared host memory if GPU memory is not sufficient, but that comes with a performance penantly.
+`lab train`  also experimentally supports GPU acceleration on Linux, assuming a working setup as detailed above.
+Training is memory-intensive and requires a modern GPU to work well; about 17 GiB of GPU memory or more is recommended.
+Nvidia CUDA is able to use shared host memory if GPU memory is not sufficient, but that comes with a performance penalty.
 AMD ROCm requires all data in GPU memory.

 It has been successfully tested on: